Toufa7/Cub3D/Readme.md

 each pixel has it's own color an example is that the top left has a green color in pixel so the computer define it with a specifique number tbc

-Why mlx_pixel_put so slow ?
+:question: Why mlx_pixel_put so slow ?

-    Because it tries to put pixel instantly on window without waiting for the frame to be rendered entirely
+> Because it tries to put pixel instantly on window without waiting for the frame to be rendered entirely

 Solution ?

-    W need to buffer to put our pixels in an image then push it into the window
+> W need to buffer to put our pixels in an image then push it into the window

-What an mlx image requires ?
+:question: What an mlx image requires ?

-    We need to pass some pointers to mlx_pointer :
+> We need to pass some pointers to mlx_pointer :

         -   bits per pixel : pixels are basicly int (4 bytes)

-Why in my_mlx_pixel_put bpp it's 32 and not 24 ?
+:question: Why in my_mlx_pixel_put bpp it's 32 and not 24 ?

-    An RGBA color value is specified with: rgba(red, green, blue, alpha).
+> An RGBA color value is specified with: rgba(red, green, blue, alpha).

 The alpha parameter is a number between 0.0 (fully transparent) and 1.0 (fully opaque).

-What does mlx_get_data_addr do ?
+:question: What does mlx_get_data_addr do ?

-    it provide us with information about the generated image if it works as it should it should provide 3 informations ;
+> it provide us with information about the generated image if it works as it should it should provide 3 informations :
     bpp         : how many bits required to express a color of a pixel size_line   : how many bytes required to store endian      : techinque to store data (Hex Format  ) in your RAM

-What's endian means ?
+:question: What's endian means ?

     Endianness is the representation of word of digital data in computer memory

-How to write pixels on top of image ?
+:question: How to write pixels on top of image ?

     So after creating your image you'll need to call mlx_get_address to retrive the memory address of that pixels ??